-Learn about how the City of Burlington is taking steps to reduce greenhouse gas emissions and prepare for the effects of climate change in our community.
+Learn about how the City of Burlington is taking steps to reduce greenhouse gas (GHG) emissions and prepare for the effects of climate change in our community.

 View our Climate Action Plan project page, which includes key project dates, document libraries, how to get involved and more.

-Staff Reports and Presentation |
+Staff Reports and Presentations

 |